8cylinder/kompressor/README.md

 **Macos**:<br>
 `brew install pngquant jpegoptim webp exiftool`

-Also [UV](https://docs.astral.sh/uv/) is required to build the tool.
+Also, [UV](https://docs.astral.sh/uv/) is required to build the tool.
 It can be installed with pipx or curl.
 See the [UV install docs](https://docs.astral.sh/uv/getting-started/installation/) for more info.